What is a work-in-kind (WIK) agreement?

 - The Minister for Planning must consult with the relevant Minister before entering into a WIK agreement.
 If the value of the WIK agreement exceeds $2 million, the Minister for Planning must obtain approval from the Treasurer.

 WIK applications must be lodged with the Victorian Planning Authority, which can assist you further with your application.
-You can also find model WIK agreements and WIK guidelines on the Victorian Planning Authority website and the Department of Environment, Land, Water and Planning (DELWP) website.
+You can also find model WIK agreements and WIK guidelines on the Victorian Planning Authority website.

 Matters included in a WIK agreement

 - A description of works to be carried out, and of the land on which the works are to be carried out.

 - A description of land to be transferred.